 2. Rent a 24-72 Hour Valid Ticket from an Online Travel Agent

 Here is the thing.
 When you are traveling, you often haven’t planned every minute detail.
 You might not have 24 hours to wait for a flight ticket.
 In that case, here is a list of websites you can use to rent a ticket.
-You will receive an e-ticket in PDF format containing your name and PNR number and the flight details.
+You will receive an e-ticket in a PDF format containing your name and PNR number and the flight details.

 - Bestonwardticket : Fees- $12.
 Delivery time- 30 minutes.
 Ticket validity- 48 hours.